hai-vr/documentation/docs/products/animation-viewer.md

 *Animation Viewer* lets you preview animations in the Project view browser, and [the CTRL-K Search window](#ctrl-k-search-window).

 :::tip[Compatibility notes]
-This does not require VRChat to run.
-It has been tested to work on Unity 2019, and should work on newer versions.
+- It has been tested to work on Unity 2019, Unity 2021, and Unity 2022, and should work on newer versions.
+- This does not require VRChat to run.
 :::

 <HaiVideo src="./animation-viewer-img/sx_2022-02-02_03-27-39_uYmmptha2T.mp4"></HaiVideo>